The Pros and Cons of Different Sales Compensation Plans

 With any job, a primary consideration is compensation.
 We all want to be paid fairly.
 One common perk of a career in sales is the ability to earn more based on your own hard work and selling success.
 With salary, commission, bonuses, and other incentives, sales professionals often have options and feel in control of the compensation they receive, which can be great for motivation and fulfillment.
-However, in sales, the types of compensation can be more complex than for other professions.
+However, the types of sales compensation plans can be more complex than for other professions.
 Not all plans fit all salespeople.
-Here are a few pros and cons of the most popular compensation plans for sales professionals:
+Below, we’ll explore the advantages and disadvantages of some of the most widely used compensation plans for sales professionals.

 Without question, this is the easiest type of compensation for both sales reps and their organizations to manage.
 On the positive side, consider the following benefits:

 - A salary-only compensation plan offers security for the employee and dramatically simplifies things for the employer.

 - It can also foster a more collaborative and supportive team environment since there is no direct competition based on individual sales performance.